scramjetorg/scramjet/docs/multi-stream.md

 Returns new MultiStream with the streams returned by the transform.

-Runs Function for every stream, returns a new MultiStream of mapped streams and creates a new multistream consisting of streams returned by the Function.
+Runs Function for every stream, returns a new MultiStream of mapped streams and creates a new MultiStream consisting of streams returned by the Function.

 **Kind**: instance method of [<code>MultiStream</code>](#MultiStream)